 On October 18, 2023, Proener S.A.U. acquired from Equinor Wind Power A.S., Scatec Solar Netherlands B.V. and Scatec Solar Argentina B.V.
 100% of the share capital and votes of Cordillera Solar VIII S.A.
-(CSVIII) and Scatec Equinor Solutions Argentina S.A., (currently called CP Servicios Renovables S.A.) owner and operating companies, respectively, of a solar farm located in the province of San Juan, with an approximate power of 100 MW.
+(CSVIII) and Scatec Equinor Solutions Argentina B.V.
+100% of the share capital and votes of Cordillera Solar VIII S.A.
+(CSVIII) and Scatec Equinor Solutions Argentina B.V.
+100% of the share capital and votes of Cordillera Solar VIII S.A.
+(CSVIII) and Scatec Equinor Solutions Argentina B.V.
+100% of the share capital and votes of Cordillera Solar VIII S.A.
+(CSVIII) and Scatec Equinor Solutions Argentina B.V.
+100% of the share capital and votes of Cordillera Solar VIII S.A.
+(CSVIII) and Scatec Equinor Solar Farm Instance of San Juan, with an approximate power of 100 MW.
 The solar farm has an agreement with CAMMESA for the purchase of generated energy for a 20-year term counted as from the operations beginning date of such farm.
 This acquisition has been recorded as an assets acquisition as per IFRS 3.
 For further information regarding CSVIII loans see Note 13.3.12.